clowdr-app/clowdr-app.github.io/content/resources/organizer-guides/troubleshooting-microphone-and-camera-permissions.md

 [https://form.asana.com?k=2O5KSgfyRmNoddFkKdJh5Q&d=1198973227684402](https://form.asana.com?k=2O5KSgfyRmNoddFkKdJh5Q&d=1198973227684402 "Mic/Cam Troubleshooting form")

-If the form doesn't help you solve the issue, you can submit the form to the Clowdr team as a record of what system/browser you are using and what you have tried.
+If the form doesn't help you solve the issue, you can submit the form to the Midspace team as a record of what system/browser you are using and what you have tried.
 This will enable us to help you most effectively.

 ### 2. Examples